 a.
-Less than 20 strands .
-No wire breaks permitted b.
-20 to 39 strands .1 wire break permitted C. 40 to 59 strands 2 wire breaks permitted d.
-60 or more strands .
-3 wire breaks permitted
+Less than 20 strands No wire breaks permitted

+b.
+20 to 39 strands 1 wire break permitted

+C. 40 to 59 strands 2 wire breaks permitted

 Should wire breaks exceed these limits, or more than one wire break in any individual strand, remove and replace that strand or strands.